 Jonna Leppäkumpu is a PhD student in the Department of Language and Communication Studies at University of Jyväskylä.
 Currently, she is working in the research project SOMEDIA, where the interest lies in the use of enterprise social media (ESM) as tools for innovation work in Finnish media organizations.
 As the boundaries between work and private life are becoming more and more blurred especially in knowledge-intensive work, her doctoral thesis focuses on the boundary work and the different ways in which people manage and negotiate the boundaries between work and private life.

 Doctoral Student Marika Paaso

-Marika Paaso is a PhD Student of Communication in the Department of Language and Communication Studies at University of Jyväskylä.
+Marika Paaso, @marikapaaso, is a PhD Student of Communication in the Department of Language and Communication Studies at University of Jyväskylä.
 She also has extensive experience as a journalist for the Finnish Broadcasting Company Yle.
-In her PhD thesis she is focusing on privacy, publicity and impression management of journalists on social media.
+In her doctoral thesis she is focusing on privacy, publicity, professional identity and impression management of journalists on social media.

 Doctoral Student Minna Koivula